This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 The palace complex covers more than 1,400 acres of land and has many points of interest, including the world’s oldest zoo in perpetual service, the Schönbrunn Tiergarten, the Children’s Museum, the Mazes, and other gardens.

 One of the popular attractions in the garden is the Glorietta, an ornate observation deck and large reception area.
-The must-see castle covers about 7,300 square meters of floor space with its vast, opulent rooms.
+The must-see palace covers about 7,300 square meters of floor space with its vast, opulent rooms.

 The best way for travelers to arrive at Schönbrunn Palace from Vienna are by taking the U4 metro, the 10 and 60 tram, or the 10 A bus and exiting at the Schönbrunn stop.
 When you enter the museum, you can purchase tickets then, or there are many ticket variations available to buy on the palace website.
 You can access Palace Park free of charge, but all other areas need a ticket for entry.
+If you’re visiting the Palace in winter, make sure to visit one of the best Austrian holiday markets in the front courtyard!

 Diocletian’s Palace